softdevca/mootranscode/README.md

 WantedBy=multi-user.target
 ```

-Start the service running using:
+Start the service using:

 ```
 # systemctl start mootranscode
 ```

-Enable the service to start at boot with
+Set the service to start a boot using:

 ```
 # systemctl enable mootranscode